- Initial Doubts about Touring The Biltmore Estate

 The craftsmanship is unbelievable.
-Rich woods, expertly carved, lined the room.
-Immense and well-built fireplaces stood at either end.
+Rich woods, expertly carved, line the room.
+Immense and well-built fireplaces stand at either end.

-But the red velvet chairs softened the feel, and the accessories gave the room a feeling of home.
+But the red velvet chairs soften the feel, and the accessories give the room a feeling of home.

 This is where you see the large tree from all the ads.
 It sits at the end of the dining room, seemingly at home with the dark woods and red velvet.

-Towards the end of the tour, you wind back down and reach the other side of this room.
+Towards the end of the tour, you’ll wind back down and reach the other side of the dining room.

 From this vantage point, you can get better photographs of the room and the tree.

-Weaving through the other first floor rooms, I had the same feel of lived-in luxury.
+Weaving through the other first floor rooms, you’ll have that same feeling of lived-in luxury.